cferdinandi/vanilla-js-academy/content/_index.md

 : This program is for people who are *serious* about learning JavaScript.
 The more you put into it, the more you'll get out of it.
 You should be willing to spend at least 4 or 5 hours a week working on your lessons and projects.

 When are office hours held?
-: Office hours are held every Thursday at 11am US Eastern.
+: Office hours are held every Thursday at noon US Eastern.
 They're recorded for people who can't attend, and you can submit questions ahead of time if you can't make it.

 Does the Vanilla JS Academy cover new ES6 methods?
 : Yes.
 Where applicable, I cover new ES6 functions and browser APIs.
 I also include polyfills when available to push browser support as far back as possible.

 What happens after the 8-week program?
 Do I lose access to the lessons?
-: No. You get lifetime access to all of the lessons from the program.
+: You get lifetime access to all of the lessons from the program.

 Do you offer team training?
 : Yes.
 If you want your entire team to attend the Vanilla JS Academy, I offer [a private version of the program just for your team](/#team-training).